aminlodhiya/aminlodhiya/README.md

 <h1>🙋‍♂️ About Me </h1>

 - 👨‍⚖️ I`m a Self-motivated learner with strong organisation, time management & communication skills.
-- 🌱 I’m currently learning **NodeJs, ReactJs**
+- 🌱 I’m currently exploring **Web3**

-- 👨‍💻 All of my projects are available at (https://mahmadamin.netlify.app/)
+- 👨‍💻 All of my projects are available at (https://amin-lodhiya.vercel.app/)

 - 📫 How to reach me **aminlodhiya@gmail.com**